rodrigowerberich/StructCodeGenerator/README.md

 Just download and run the main.py
 > python3 main.py

-To change if the output should be C or PASCAL change the following line on main.py to the desired output:
+To change if the output should be C, C++ or PASCAL change the following line on main.py to the desired output:
 > language = Languages.PASCAL